satakagi/neopixel_i2c/README.md

 oscillator, **no divider**

 ## How many LEDs?
-The number of LEDs is currently hardcoded in the firmware.
+The maximum number of LEDs is currently hardcoded in the firmware.
 The maximum number depends on the amount of RAM available on your AVR.
 An Attiny45 should be able to drive 82 LEDs, and an Attiny85, 167.

+_Note: This source code is set to 160 LEDs for Attiny85._

 ## Circuit